 One of Sky Creature’s more ambitious undertakings was 2014’s Terminus, a three-track immersive experience that explored the antebellum South.
 It was inspired by the adventure novel Watership Down, but research Khalid did on those left behind by the American Civil War changed its focus.

 Audience members could choose to sit and eat period- and tone-appropriate food with wives the soldiers had left behind, to follow deserters into the wilderness or to watch one particular deserter wander into his doom at the hands of semi-cannibalistic vagrants.
-All three tracks were taken from true accounts of life during the war.
+All three tracks were taken from true accounts.

 Regardless of the medium, one thing remains a top priority in Khalid’s work — that it be immersive.
 When audience members are part of a piece, they more readily empathize with the characters in the story, she says, the exact reaction she wants to inspire.
 She also prefers true stories.
 “I could read something that’s fictional and be moved by it if it’s brilliant,” she says.
 But her mind and heart activate when she hears a true story because the human connection is so strong.